-Deposits: At fiscal year end, the carrying amount of the College's deposits was \$1,243,770 and the bank balance was \$2,287,280.
-All but \$274,106 of the College's deposits were entirely covered by federal depository insurance or by collateral held by a qualified third party trustee in the name of the College.
-The remaining \$274,106 was classified as category 2 as defined below.
+Deposits: At fiscal year-end, the carrying amount of the College's deposits was \$1,631,092, and the bank balance was \$2,774,028.
+All but \$293,965 of the College's deposits were entirely covered by federal depository insurance or by collateral held by a qualified third party trustee in the name of the College.
+The remaining \$293,965 was classified as category 2 as defined below.

-Investments: The College's investments are categorized below to give an indication of the level of risk assumed by the College at June 30, 2000.
-The college's endowment fund at June 30, 2000 was invested in an equity mutual fund.
+The College's cash and cash equivalents are categorized below to give an indication of the level of risk assumed by the College at June 30, 2001.